Effective: November 3rd 2020

 How to Contact Us

-If you have any questions, comments, or concerns about how we handle your Personal Data, then you may contact our data protection officer, Susie Baker, at firstname.lastname@example.org and we will respond to any reasonable requests as quickly as possible.
+If you have any questions, comments, or concerns about how we handle your Personal Data, then you may contact our Data Protection Officer, Julian Martin, at firstname.lastname@example.org and we will respond to any reasonable requests within one month.